shubhamat/dgo/README.md

 # dgo/dht

-The dht project is an implementation of a light weight Dynamic Hash Table.
+The dht project is an implementation of a light weight Distributed Hash Table.